-When we consume any form of a cannabinoid, it’s absorbing into the body’s bloodstream before making its way to individual cannabinoid receptors throughout the body.
-But, the actual absorption process is quite a fascinating one.
-Cannabinoids must first be converted into nanodroplets by the body before they can effectively bind to cannabinoid receptors to offer their various effects that we seek out.
-How efficiently they do convert depends largely on one factor: solubility.
-THC-O-acetate (THC-O) is a new cannabinoid, and a big component of its ability to offer its effects pertains to whether it’s fat-soluble and water-soluble.
-As you’ll see, water-soluble THC-O doesn’t exist, but ultimately, that would not mean that you won’t have a powerful experience with this cannabinoid anyway.
+When we consume cannabinoids, they are absorbed into the body’s bloodstream before making their way to the endocannabinoid system.
+The actual absorption process is quite a fascinating one.
+Before cannabinoids can effectively bind to cannabinoid receptors to offer the various effects we seek, they must first be turned into nanodroplets by the body.
+How efficiently they convert depends mainly on one factor: solubility.
+THC-O-acetate (or simply THC-O) is a relatively new cannabinoid, and a big component of its ability to offer its effects pertains to whether it’s fat-soluble or water-soluble.
+You will discover: is THC-O water soluble?
+Ultimately, you will have a powerful experience with this cannabinoid anyway.

 Are Cannabinoids Naturally Water-Soluble?

 By nature, cannabinoids are fat-soluble compounds, as they break down in other fats rather than water.
-This is why the large majority of cannabinoid formulas are oil-based rather than water-based, and why it is also hard to mix a CBD isolate oil into a glass of water.
+This is why most cannabinoid formulas are oil-based rather than water-based and why mixing a CBD isolate oil into a glass of water is also problematic.

-So, it is easy to understand why the process of breaking down an oil-soluble compound into nanodroplets would take a decent length of time, as the oil-soluble nature of the compound is fairly resistant to this process.
+So, it is easy to understand why this digestive process takes a decent length of time, as the oil-soluble nature of the compound is fairly resistant to this process.

 Why Do Water-Soluble Cannabinoids Exist on the Market?

 Maybe you’ve noticed that water-soluble cannabinoid products do exist on the market these days.
 Advanced technology has enabled us to convert many cannabinoids into water-soluble compounds, which are, obviously, absorbed more quickly into the body – being a key selling point of CBD beverages.

 THC-O: A Completely Different Form of THC